-1.1.
-We will deliver our Services in accordance with these Terms, the Engagement Letter and any Additional Terms governing the provision of our using reasonable skill and care.
+1.1 We will deliver our Services in accordance with the Services Contract governing the provision of our using reasonable skill and care.

-2.1.
-Instructions given by or on behalf of a Client may be accepted by any of us.
-We will be entitled to assume, unless and until advised to the contrary, that whoever gives us instructions has authority to do so.
+2.1 Instructions given by or on behalf of a Client may be accepted by any of us.
+We will be entitled to assume, unless and until advised to the contrary, that whoever gives us instructions has the authority to do so.